 An acquaintance of mine once went through the nightmare of returning a bed to the store because the king-size mattress he purchased was too big for the room.
 (Try getting dressed in the morning with only 5" of clearance around your bed!)

-When buying eLearning content, as with furniture, size matters.
+When buying off-the-shelf eLearning content, as with furniture, size matters.
 There is a scientifically proven optimal length for training videos, and any content you are considering should be around that length.
-(For example, the microlearning content we create here at ej4 follows these guidelines.
+(For example, the microlearning content we create here at ej4 follows these guidelines.)

 How easy is it to get it in the door?
-(SCORM/AAIC compliant)
+(SCORM/AICC compliant)

 Ever try to get a 47" wide couch through a 38" door?
 Ever wonder why they didn’t just make couches in standard sizes to fit through doors?

 In essence, this already exists in the eLearning industry.
 It’s called SCORM compliance.
-(AAIC is another standard in the industry as well).
-When a video is SCORM/AAIC compliant, it is already compatible with a host of Learning Management Systems (LMSs).
-This means you can be confident that your video content—as well as student materials and exams—can be accessed and tracked no matter what system you are currently using (as long as it, too, is SCORM/AAIC compliant).
+(AICC is another standard in the industry as well).
+When a video is SCORM/AICC compliant, it is already compatible with a host of Learning Management Systems (LMSs).
+This means you can be confident that your video content—as well as student materials and exams—can be accessed and tracked no matter what system you are currently using (as long as it, too, is SCORM/AICC compliant).

 Another “fit in the door” issue has to do with file size.
 Large videos can take up a lot of server space.
 When we provide content to our clients, we send pointers to videos instead of the actual video files.
 This means less room taken up by the content on your servers, plus you are guaranteed to have the most up-to-date versions available at all times.